 Trump looms large as Tennesseans weigh in on GOP gubernatorial nod and pivotal Senate fight

+She calls herself a "hardcore, card-carrying Tennessee conservative" who would fight for President Donald Trump's agenda.

+Bredesen is running as an independent thinker who says he will work with Trump when his ideas make sense for Tennessee and oppose him when they don't.

-President Trump hasn't endorsed a candidate in Tennessee's hotly contested GOP gubernatorial primary, yet his shadow loomed large as voters there headed to the polls on Thursday.
-In play: the nominations to replace the state's term-limited Gov. Bill Haslam and retiring Sen. Bob Corker.
+It was still too close to call the state's hotly contested GOP gubernatorial primary.
+President Trump hasn't endorsed a candidate in the race, yet his shadow loomed large in the race to replace the state's term-limited Gov. Bill Haslam.

-The results in each of these primary contests will reverberate nationally -- serving not only as a bellwether for Trump enthusiasm in a state that supported him by double digits in 2016, but also as a prelude to a pivotal November race that could determine which party controls the Senate next year.
+Former Nashville Mayor Karl Dean won the Democratic primary for the governorship.
+But the results in the Republican gubernatorial primary contest will reverberate nationally, serving as a bellwether for Trump enthusiasm in a state that supported him by double digits in 2016.

 The top four Republican contenders for governor have spent a combined $40 million of their own personal wealth fighting over who is more devoted to Trump, setting records and underscoring the president's continuing influence in state races.